fbraza/python-tocase/README.md

 ### Header

 It is a naming convention where the first letter in compound words is capitalized.
-Words are joined by a dash (`-`).
+Words are joined by a dash.

 ```python
 # Example with simple string